Sureuba/SENG-438-The-Amazing-Group-4/A5/seng438-a5-team4.md

 # Difficulties encountered, challenges overcome, and lessons learned

 The main problem we with the RDC.xls file was the issue of where and how to use the failure data form the DAT files, thus learning it and how to use it was a huge challenge.
 We encountered the issue of knowing the precise method and location for inputting failure data.
 It was just a hurdle to learn how to use a new software (especially with unclear instructions) and getting to use to it's functionalities and features.
+Similarly with SRTAT, only 2 models worked with our computers.
+There are many parameters for each model, but there is no documentation on how to use them.
+In the end we managed to get the data input file working and produce a software reliability chart.

 # Comments/feedback on the lab itself

-The instructions were very unclear and vague, so we had to learn ourselves how to use the tools like RDC-11.
+The instructions were very unclear and vague, so we had to learn ourselves how to use the tools like RDC-11 and SRTAT.
+The documentation and data provided is also insufficient for an assignment like this.